KeifKraken/Webinar/content/post/throne-room.md

 He winks at her.
 She then repeats the ceremony with Luke, who is moved by the event.
 They turn and face the assembled troops, who all bow before them.
-Lastly, the Princess places a medallion around Chewbacca's neck an he's just so happy.
+Lastly, the Princess places a HUGE medallion, like the biggest you've ever seen, around Chewbacca's neck an he's just so happy.
 Artoo beeps with happiness.

 Roll Credits